shreyan01/shreyan01/README.md

 <h2 align="left">Hi 👋!
-My name is Shreyan and I'm a student aiming to learn Full-Stack Dev.</h2>
+Just trying to debug you but you are perfect ;).
+Also trying to learn how to code and enjoy it</h2>

 ###